Are you looking for ways to save on energy in your home?

 Another plus?
 If you’re having a cold shower, you’ll probably want to get out and dry off much quicker than if the water was warm.
 This means shorter showers, which is a win-win.

-If you’re not keen on cutting hot water out of your showers completely, just having a slightly lower temperature shower than usual each day is still a great way to reduce your energy costs over the month.
+You might not be keen on cutting hot water out of your showers completely.
+Even having a slightly lower temperature shower than usual each day is still a great way to reduce your energy costs over the month.

 The length of time you spend in the shower will of course impact your energy bill.
 Try to keep your showers limited to under 10 minutes, especially if you live with a few other people (the time really adds up).